 A. Yes, I am familiar with the order issued December 14, 2000, (“DOE Order No. 1”) in which, pursuant to Section 202(c) of the Federal Power Act (“FPA”), Secretary Richardson required generators in California to offer energy for sale to the ISO.
 The first page of the DOE Order No. 1 provided:

-”Therefore, pursuant to Section 202(c) of the Federal Power Act, I find an emergency exists in California by reason of the shortage of electric energy.
+Therefore, pursuant to Section 202(c) of the Federal Power Act, I find an emergency exists in California by reason of the shortage of electric energy.

 . . . .